 - Use voice assistants to add to shopping lists and find the best deals.

 Consumers stay connected wherever they go.
-The more connected they are, the more information there is to constantly vie for their attention.
-Your business needs to be present, active, and optimized everywhere online to become truly competitive and successful.
+The more connected they are, the more information there is to vie for their attention constantly.
+Your business must be present, active, and optimized everywhere online to become truly competitive and successful.

 Consumers are becoming more curious but more impatient.

-Now that customers are always connected, they have become more inquisitive—as well as more impatient.
+Now that customers are always connected, they have become more inquisitive and more impatient.
 Consumers turn to the internet for information as well as inspiration.
 They often want to learn how to do something, investigate an area of interest, or research a product or service.
 They use conversational language—such as “do I need” or “can I buy”—to make these searches more pointed, specific, and personally relevant.

 Consumers then expect immediate answers to these inquiries.
-According to a 2018 analysis of Google data, “near me” mobile searches have increased by 500% over the last two years.
-Similarly, mobile searches containing phrases like “open” and “now” have grown by over 200%.
+According to Think Google, searches for the phrase “near me” are up more than 500% in the past two years.
+Similarly, mobile searches containing phrases like “near me” and “on sale” have grown by over 250% in recent years.

-To attract new customers as well as keep your business top-of-mind, you need to predict consumers’ needs regardless of where they are in their journey.
-You can do this by producing useful, relevant content that addresses not only a specific audience but also a specific query.
+To attract new customers and keep your business top-of-mind, you need to predict consumers’ needs regardless of where they are in their journey.
+You can do this by producing useful, relevant content that addresses a specific audience and a specific query.
 Additionally, this content should utilize keywords and contain cross-links to improve your SEO ranking and climb to the top of customers’ search results.
 Finally, develop your marketing communications with technology trends, such as the rise of mobile devices and voice assistants, in mind.

 Consumers are putting trust in reputable content and word-of-mouth marketing.

 Now, more than ever, consumers are turning to friends, relatives, and even strangers on social media for information on a product or service.
-According to a hallmark Nielsen analysis 83% of consumers say they either completely or somewhat trust recommendations from people they know—and this trust continues today.
-A 2018 survey found that 91% of consumers aged 18 through 34 trust online reviews as much as a personal recommendation.
-Hence, cultivating a solid reputation is paramount.
+In fact, 88% of people trust online reviews written by other consumers as much as recommendations from personal contacts.

-You can improve your online image by not only asking loyal customers to leave reviews but also acting as a reliable resource.
+You can improve your online image by asking loyal customers to leave reviews and acting as a reliable resource.
 Customized content, for example, provides value to consumers without asking for anything in return.
-As a result, you build trust as well as establish authority in the industry.
+As a result, you build trust and establish authority in the industry.